RockefellerArchiveCenter/gemini/README.md

     $ docker-compose down

+### Configuration

+You will likely need to edit the values in `gemini/config.py` for your local environment.

 ## Usage

 Packages are stored on a regular basis when either the `StoreAIPs` or `StoreDIPs` cron jobs are run or when a POST request is sent to the `store/aips` or `store/dips` endpoints.